ashh0804/Finance-projects/README.md

 # Finance-projects
-Using data manipulation in projects connected to finance.
+Using data manipulation and EDA in projects connected to finance.